Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: Motivations

-where $d: \mathbb R^{m \times n} \times \mathbb R^{m \times n} \rightarrow \mathbb R_{\geq 0}$ is the \emph{loss function} which measures the discrepancy between the original matrix $X$ and its low-rank approximation $\Tilde{X}$.
 The most commonly used loss function is the Frobenius norm (least-squares loss), which corresponds to the maximum likelihood estimator under the assumption of additive, independent Gaussian noise in the entries of $X$.
 Its differentiability facilitates efficient algorithm design for solving \eqref{matrix_decom}.
 However, the Frobenius norm is not always the most appropriate choice.
 For data with non-Gaussian noise, alternative loss functions can yield more meaningful factorizations.
 For instance, the $\ell_1$ loss is robust to outliers, while the Kullback--Leibler (KL) divergence is better suited for data following the Poisson distribution.

 Currently, no algorithms for NMDs exist that can accommodate loss functions other than the Frobenius norm; in particular algorithms for ReLU-NMD and CSF handle only the Frobenius norm.
 To address this gap, our ADMM-based algorithm is capable of handling NMDs with other loss functions; in this paper we consider the following ones: \begin{itemize} \item \textbf{Frobenius norm:} $\|X\text{$-$}f(T)\|^2_F$~where~\mbox{$\|A\|_F^2 = \sum_{i,j} A_{ij}^2$}. \item \textbf{$\ell_1$ norm:} \mbox{$\|X - f(T)\|_1 = \sum_{i,j} \left|\, X_{ij} - f(T)_{ij} \,\right|$}.